Nature on the East Yorkshire Coast

 Flamborough Head

-Taking pride of place on the Head is the "new" 1806 building, which was manned by a lighthouse keeper until 1996, and is still in service.
-You can park your car, enjoy some refreshments at the cafe, then take a footpath down past this lighthouse to the end of the head.
+Taking pride of place on the Head is the "new" 1806 building, which was manned until 1996 and is still in service.
+A footpath leads past this lighthouse to the end of the head.

-Flamborough is also famous for its chalk cliffs, which have been eroded by the sea to form arches on either side of the beach.
-You can choose to descend via the roadway or climb down the cliff path, but whichever you decide on, the walk back up will test you!
+Flamborough is also famous for its chalk cliffs, eroded by the sea to form arches on either side of the beach.
+Whichever way you descend, via the road or the cliff path, the walk back up will test you!

-From Flamborough you look out across Bridlington Bay and on a clear day can see as far as Whitby on the coast of North Yorkshire.
+On a clear day, you can look out from Flamborough across Bridlington Bay and see as far as Whitby on the North Yorkshire coast.

 Bempton Cliffs